-The Green People are such generous and forgiving relatives.
-This week at the The Immersion at Wilderness Awareness School, we touched briefly on the delights and gifts that the plants offer us if we so choose to learn how to harvest and process them in the proper ways.
+This week at The Immersion, we touched briefly on the delights and gifts that the plants offer us if we so choose to learn how to harvest and process them in the proper ways.
 We then were taught how this plays into the bigger picture of stewarding our school’s land in a good way that promotes the health and regeneration of the eco-system.
 Finally, Jon Young, our school founder, came in to share the history of our school and the land it’s built on.

 Here is a poem that was inspired by our day of working and learning more about our plant friends:

 Dig, I Dig for the treats in the cool damp earth,

 I stretch my feetletts down, down, down into the magic that is quietly dancing beneath the

 the creeping crawlies munch on the nutrients that are living below what our eyes cannot see,

 one mouthful at a time they transform our food into what we can now absorb.

 I exchange my waste and draw in the deep nutrients.